-- PhD (3 years full-time study)
+- PhD in Geology, Geophysics, or Geological Sciences (3-4 years full-time study)

-- MPhil (2 years full-time study)
+- MPhil by Research (2 year full time study)

-- MSc by Research (1 year full-time study)
+- MSc by Research (1-year full-time study)

 Part-time degree programmes are normally twice the length of the equivalent full-time programme.